What’s in This Article

 American’s AAdvantage loyalty program lets frequent flyers earn miles toward future travel, upgrades, and perks like priority boarding.
 That can add up if you visit St. Augustine regularly or travel often for other reasons.

-Pricing may not always be the lowest compared to budget options, and experiences with customer service can vary by route.
+Pricing may not always be the lowest compared to budget options, and customer service experiences can vary by route.
 Still, American’s broad network and frequent departures make it a reliable pick for reaching the St. Augustine area.

 Allegiant Air